abinarystar/bubble/README.md

 Since our goal is to reduce start up time and memory usage, we need to do some adjustment into the compilation itself.
 You can see more detailed explanation on [GraalVM site](https://www.graalvm.org/latest/reference-manual/native-image/).

-One important aspect on GraalVM is the ability to choose codes that will be included in the binary.
+To achieve it, required objects will be created during compilation.
 GraalVM will traverse our codes beginning from the `main` method.
 However, since Java has mechanism, such as Reflection, GraalVM might have no idea about those codes.
 This in turn results in missing critical codes that are required during runtime.
-To solve this issue, GraalVM provides a mechanism to developers as a way to tell GraalVM which files should be included in the binary.
+To solve this issue, GraalVM provides a mechanism to developers as a way to tell GraalVM what files should be included in the binary.
 To do this, we use reachability metadata.
 You can see more detailed explanation on [GraalVM site](https://www.graalvm.org/latest/reference-manual/native-image/metadata/).

 ## Project Structure

 ### `pom.xml`

-First, let us see the [pom.xml](pom.xml) file.
+First, let's see the [pom.xml](pom.xml) file.
 We will highlight important points when compiling projects into native binary.

 We use `spring-boot-starter-parent` as our parent pom as usual.
 Important of note to use GraalVM, Spring already